isaacnmm/pestpolicy-hugo2X/content/newsletter/_index.md

 ---
 title: My Newsletter
 description: |
-  Enter your email address to receive our latest guides and product reviews on home improvement
+  Subscribe to receive our latest guides and product reviews on home improvement
 type: newsletter
 cascade:
   - _target: